debajyotimaz/codemix_bot/README.md

 ## Acknowledgement & Contributors :
-Thanks to all who contributed, especially:
+Thanks to all who contributed:

 <table>
   <tr>